Building surveyors advise clients on the technical, design, maintenance and repair on a range of property types

 • negotiation, presentation and report writing skills

-• the ability to analyse problems, in order to identify solutions
+• the ability to analyse problems and identify solutions

 • commercial awareness and the ability to ensure that you are adding maximum value to clients' businesses